In the second part of a new series exploring wine through the ages, we look at what passed for wine in ancient civilisations, and how it was consumed

 Still, there was some variety in the wines on offer.
 At a very basic level was Lora (Vinum Operarium), which was usually served to slaves and lower classes.
 This was made from grape skin husks, seeds and any other product left over from the pressing process, which is still used today to distil the liquor Grappa.
 Then there was Vinum Dulce, which did a good job of being an average ‘table wine’ equivalent: sweet, wholesome and made from grapes pressed in the heat of the day.

 At the other end of the spectrum were a whole host of more specific and less stomach-churning offerings.
-Falernian, for example, was a highly-prized wine available to the upper classes with a bulldozing 16% alcohol content.
+Falernian, for example, was a highly-prized wine available to the upper classes with a bulldozing 16% wine alcohol percentage.
 Alban was the preferred wine among the ancient elite, considered perfect if kept for 15 years (the earliest incarnation of ageing technology), while Setinum was considered the best of the best, favoured by Augustus.
 Alas, miscultivation and development on its natural habitat meant the grape nearly became extinct, and it fell from favour.

 Somewhat ironically, it was the Christian church that was responsible for the improvement in taste.
 Around the sixth century priests, monks and nuns cultivated vineyards to make wine an everyday drink in places where it hadn’t existed before, and increased production meant wine knowledge grew.
 It would be some time before the world saw 100-point perfection, though!